LukaBregadze/CubeApocalypseManager/README.md

 Welcome to the **Cube Apocalypse Manager**!
 This Python application is crafted to enhance your experience with the **Cube Apocalypse** modpack, a Minecraft modpack set in a thrilling zombie apocalypse.

+**NOTE: CubeApocalypseManager is in Beta Version Meaning that New Features will be added to Make Cube Apocalypse More Customizable and This is Not The Full version of The Cube Apocalypse Manager**

 ## Features

 - **Character-Based Starter Kits:** Customize your starter kits based on the characters available in the Cube Apocalypse modpack.
 Tailor your starting gear to match each character's unique attributes.